wtsi-hgi/yascp/cluster_integrate_tutorial.md

 }
 ```
-You may have already performed normalisation, outlier filtering and you just want to perform clusring.
-If this is the case you can provide also this param:
+If you have already completed normalization and outlier filtering and simply wish to proceed with clustering, you can specify this by adjusting the corresponding parameter.
+Here's how you can provide this setting:
 ```
 params{
     dont_integrate_just_cluster = true